DinodC/backtesting-mean-reverting-strategy/01_backtesting_trading_strategy.md

 This section provides a comparison of the different S&P indices which can be considered as possible universe of stocks.

 ### S&P 500 Index
-- is a market capitalization-weighted index of the 500 largest US companies
+The S&P 500 index (or S&P 500) is a market capitalization-weighted index of the 500 largest US companies.
-- is viewed as the best gauge of large-cap US equity market
+It is viewed as the best gauge of large-cap US equity market.
-- has 505 constituents with a median capitalization of USD 22.3B
+The S&P 500 has 505 constituents with a median capitalization of USD 22.3B.

 ### S&P MidCap 400 Index
-- is a market capitalization-weighted index
+The S&P 400 index (or S&P 400) is a market capitalization-weighted index.
-- serves as a benchmark for mid-cap US equity market
+It serves as a benchmark for mid-cap US equity market.
-- has 400 constituents with a median capitalization of USD 4.2B
+The S&P 400 has 400 constituents with a median capitalization of USD 4.2B.

 ### S&P SmallCap 600 Index
-- is a market capitalization-weighted index
+The S&P 600 index (or S&P 600) is a market capitalization-weighted index.
-- serves as a benchmark for small-cap US equity market
-- has 601 constituents with a median capitalization of USD 1.2B
+It serves as a benchmark for small-cap US equity market The S&P 600 has 601 constituents with a median capitalization of USD 1.2B.

 After identifying potential universe of stocks candidates, we need to collect the list of constituents for each candidate universe.
-The list of constituents is not available on the official S&P Dow Jones Indices website https://us.spindices.com.
+The list of constituents is not available on the official S&P Dow Jones Indices [website](https://us.spindices.com).
 The constituents are only provided to product subscribers.
 We therefore, need to find alternative data providers.
 After a quick search on Google, two candidates are available: [Wikipedia](https://en.wikipedia.org); and [Barchart](https://www.barchart.com).
-Wikipedia provides the S&P constituents in the form of a HTML table, which we will need to retrieve using Python package [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) for web scraping.
+Wikipedia provides the S&P constituents in the form of a HTML table, which we will need to retrieve using Python package BeautifulSoup for web scraping.
 Barchart provides the S&P constituents as convenient downloadable CSV files.
 You just need to create a basic account with them, which fortunately is free.

-## Retrieving S&P Constituents
-### Step By Step
+## Step By Step
 1. Collect the S&P tickers from Wikipedia, and then from Barchart.
-2. Compare the S&P constituents from the two providers.
+2. Compare the S&P symbols from the two providers.

 You can find the code below on https://github.com/DinodC/backtesting-trading-strategy.